dliedke/ChatGPTExtension/README.md

 ## What's New

+- 7.5 - m1001111 feat: Make settings prompts more flexible and fix display errors Prompt in Settings Button can be set line by line Prompt in Settings Extensions can be set line by line Fixed border display bug

 - 7.4 - Fix attach file not working for GPT

 - 7.3 - Fix issues with attach code button not displaying for Claude after Gemini selection.
 Removed word "Chat" from some titles